 Materials Science and Nanotechnology

-The PhD program aims at preparing researchers with competence and working independence in the emerging fields of Materials Science and Nanotechnology.
-The activities of the program include: (1) supervised research at the Materials Science Department, (2) a minimum of six months spent abroad in foreign universities or laboratories, (3) courses, schools and seminars, (4) interaction with leading industrial companies.
-Activities are organized in the two curricula of Materials Science and Technology of Materials.
-The latter includes research in collaboration with industries offering PhD scholarships to pursue our program.
+The PhD program in Materials Science and Nanotechnology aims at creating researchers with competence and working independence in the emerging fields of Materials Science and Nanotechnology.
+The activities of the program is based on: (1) supervised research at the Materials Science Department, (2) a minimum of six months spent abroad in foreign universities or laboratories, (3) courses, schools and seminars, (4) interaction with leading industrial companies.
+The latter includes actual research in collaboration with industries offering PhD scholarships to pursue our program.
+Within the CORIMAV consortium established in 2001, for instance, Pirelli has constantly granted scholarships (up to 4 per year) to our program.

-The doctorate is fully inserted into an international framework, and it is partner of the European doctorate in Physics and Chemistry of Advanced Materials (PCAM) which includes 14 European universities (http://www.pcam-doctorate.eu) and of the “International Doctoral School in Functional Materials & Innovation” funded by the European Institute of Technology.
+The doctorate is fully inserted into an international framework, and it is partner (and founder) of the European doctorate in Physics and Chemistry of Advanced Materials (PCAM) which includes 14 European universities (http://www.pcam-doctorate.eu).

 Contacts